Hourglass-Resurrection/Hourglass-Resurrection/README.md

 Updates
 -------
-Hourglass Resurrection is developed mainly for the purpose of creating tool assisted superplays for submission to [TASVideos](http://tasvideos.org/).
+Hourglass-Resurrection is developed mainly for the purpose of creating tool assisted superplays for submission to [TASVideos](http://tasvideos.org/).
 As such, much is done in collaboration and coordination with their community forum.
 Look in the [Hourglass section](http://tasvideos.org/forum/viewforum.php?f=61) for more up-to-date information.

 Helping
 -------